jschmuec/shardable_ledger/README.md

 Shardable Ledger (SL) is an implemenation of a ledger that works without multi-document transactions by adopting an epoch-based consistency strategy.
 This allows to run an efficient ledger on a distributed database.
 There is one constraint there, it must be possible to have MUTEX transactions on single documents.

 Do not confuse this with distributed ledgers which are based on blockchain algorithms.
-Blockchain is a technology aimed at providing ledger capabilities on potentiall rogue nodes.
-This isn't something this algorithm tries to achieve.
+Blockchain is a technology aimed at providing ledger-like capabilities on potentiall rogue nodes using a probabilistic and slow algorithm.
+The SL algorithm is fully deterministic and reliable (as far as we know).

 # Overview

-The algo exploits that a ledger has more relaxed consistency requirements than a generic ACID database.
+The algo exploits that a ledger has more relaxed consistency requirements than generic ACID.
 The business requirements are:

 - Payers must not be able to spend money twice
 - Payees should be able to spend money as quickly as possible